 - Persistent pain when walking or standing for reasonable periods.

-- Pain that begins with physical activity and subsides quickly when resting.
+- Pain begins with physical activity and subsides quickly when resting.

 You may notice that pain from sciatica worsens in cold weather.
 Muscles tightening up in chilly temperatures can cause the compression of your sciatic nerve to flare up, as air pressure changes that often accompany cold fronts.
 Dress warmly and consider using electric heating pads in the evening to keep your muscles loose.